juju-solutions/layer-docker/README.md

 ### Docker Compose

- This layer also installs the 'docker-compose' python package from pypi.
+ This layer installs the 'docker-compose' python package from pypi.
 So once the Docker layer is installed you have the ability to use [Docker Compose](https://docs.docker.com/compose/) functionality such as control files, and logging.